 How do the MLS errors happen?
 How can you check the MLS for errors?

 Sometimes the county records or official public records are inaccurate for the home size, lot size, number of bedrooms, or other features. it’s imperative to review the county records at the very beginning of your listing period, before the home is even on the active market, to have the time to find and fix incorrect property records.
 (When there’s a problem, often the city or town has correct info, but it hasn’t filtered to the county – and the county is the agency which feeds info to the MLS as well as to Zillow, Trulia, and other sites.)

 In a hot market, mistakes may not be such a huge deal, but the thing is this: we just never know.
 What if instead of one offer, you could have had 2 or 3?
 Once you get multiple offers on your listed home, it’s a completely different situation than having just one bid.

-So my message to you, Mr. or Ms. or Mrs. Home Seller, is this: go over your real estate agent’s MLS input as soon as possible.
+So my message to you, Home Seller, is this: go over your real estate agent’s MLS input as soon as possible.
 Ideal would be to know before the home is on the MLS at all.
 What I’ve begun doing is compiling a list of features (such as is the stove gas or electric?) and using that list of amenities for the flier, the online ads, and the MLS description.
 This has helped to get things as accurate as possible up front.